2022 Düzce earthquake

 On 23 November 2022, a magnitude 6.1 earthquake struck near Düzce, Turkey, at a depth of 10.6 km.
 It left 2,917 buildings damaged or destroyed and indirectly killed two people.

 Tectonic setting

-The location, depth, and focal mechanism of the earthquake are consistent with the east-west trending, right-lateral North Anatolian Fault.
-The North Anatolian Fault accommodates much of the right-lateral horizontal motion (23-24 mm/yr) between the Anatolian micro-plate and the Eurasian plate as the Anatolian micro-plate is being pushed westward to further accommodate closure of the Mediterranean basin caused by the collision of the African and Arabian plates in southeastern Turkey.
+The location, depth, and focal mechanism of the earthquake are consistent with the east–west trending, right-lateral North Anatolian Fault.
+The North Anatolian Fault accommodates much of the right-lateral horizontal motion (23–24 mm/yr) between the Anatolian micro-plate and the Eurasian plate as the Anatolian micro-plate is being pushed westward to further accommodate closure of the Mediterranean basin caused by the collision of the African plate and Arabian plate in southeastern Turkey.
 At the location of this earthquake, the Arabian plate moves north-northwest at a velocity of about 17 mm/yr relative to the Eurasian plate.